Block → house · 3–5 working days

 5 Day 3 · tensioning

 Tension the top plate.
-The wall becomes a single monolith.
+The wall is reviewed as one assembly.

 Attach and tension the top-plate hardware.
-Every block in the wall locks permanently; tension distributes from top to foundation anchor.
-After this step the wall isn't "blocks stacked together" — it's a continuous, engineered structural unit.
+Tension distributes from top to foundation anchor so the wall can be reviewed as a continuous, engineered structural unit rather than loose stacked blocks.

 After tensioning